-5 Beautify the urban settlement area (street trees, banners, lighting, landscape parking areas)
+5 Beautify the urban settlement area (street trees, banners, lighting, seating, landscape parking areas)

 The following chapter illustrates opportunities to enhance the visual appeal of the urban settlement area through streetscape enhancements.
-Hornepayne is embraced by a stunning landscape - it's important to bring that into the urban area.
+Benches are important along key streets offering opportunities for people to sit and relax.
+The benches could be purchased by residents to pay tribute to people/families.
+Tree planting is particularly important to bring the landscape that surrounds it into the Hornepayne's urban area.